jayeshgoel/PopularMovie/README.md

-This is Popular Movie App that fetch latest Movie and its Details
+This is Popular Movie App that fetch latest Movie and its